Comparison of Generative Learning Methods for Turbulence Surrogates: Methodology

 for some ${\epsilon_t}$, each independently identically distributed by the unit normal.
 It is natural to ask what happens in the continuous limit, namely as $T$ becomes very large. \cite{song2021scorebased, 2023diff_survey, mcallester2023maths_diff} show that we arrive at the stochastic differential equation (SDE)

-Where $\beta(t)$ is an appropriate continuation of the discrete noise schedule, and $W_t$ is the standard Wiener process.
-The reverse is also true, as discretising this equation again returns us to the case above \cite{mcallester2023maths_diff}.
+where $\beta(t)$ is an appropriate continuation of the discrete noise schedule, and $W_t$ is the standard Wiener process, i.e., a continuous-time stochastic process with independent Gaussian increments, modeling the accumulation of noise over time.
+The reverse is also true, as discretizing this equation again returns us to the case above \cite{mcallester2023maths_diff}.
 In this sense SDEs can be seen as an overarching framework for diffusion models.
 Given that the noise schedule increases sufficiently quickly so that $x_T \approx \mathcal{N}(0, I)$, the time reversed (see the main theorem in \cite{anderson1982reverse_sde}) SDE is then

 this is known as a `variance preserving' (VP) SDE.
 The probability distribution $p(\cdot; x_t)$ (here $t$ is a continuous parameter) satisfies the Fokker-Planck equation, also known as Kolmogorov's forwards equation, which is an ODE describing how the probability density decays with time \cite{song2021scorebased}.
 This equation, like equation \ref{eq:sde_reverse}, can be used to sample from the original data distribution \cite{2023diff_survey}.